polimi-ispl/icpr2020dfdc/README.md

 # Video Face Manipulation Detection Through Ensemble of CNNs

 This is the official repository of *Video Face Manipulation Detection Through Ensemble of CNNs*, submitted to [ICPR2020](https://www.micc.unifi.it/icpr2020/) and currently available on [arXiv](https://arxiv.org/abs/2004.07676).

+We participate as *ISPL* team on [Kaggle Deepfake Detection Challenge](https://www.kaggle.com/c/deepfake-detection-challenge/).
+With this implementation, we reached the top 2% on the [private leaderboard](https://www.kaggle.com/c/deepfake-detection-challenge/leaderboard).
 ## Getting started

 ### Prerequisites